compulim/react-chain-of-responsibility/README.md

 At component build-time (with the request object), it is not known if a message bubble should render its timestamp or not.
 This is because we do not know their neighbors yet.
 At render-time (with props), because all components are prepared, we can start telling each message bubble if they should render their timestamp.

 We need to put some logics between build-time and render-time to support grouping.
-This needs to be a "two-pass" operation because avatar grouping and timestamp grouping is looking up neighbors in a different direction:
+This needs to be a "two-pass" operation because avatar grouping and timestamp grouping look up neighbors in a different direction:

 - Avatar grouping look at _predecessors_
   - If an earlier message already rendered the avatar, it should not render again